Surface gravity: Kerr–Newman solution

-where $Q$ is the electric charge, $J$ is the angular momentum, we define $r_\pm := M \pm \sqrt{M^2 - Q^2 - J^2/M^2}$ to be the locations of the two horizons and $a := J/M$.
+where $Q$ is the electric charge, $J$ is the angular momentum, define $r_\pm := M \pm \sqrt{M^2 - Q^2 - J^2/M^2}$ to be the locations of the two horizons and $a := J/M$.

 Dynamical black holes

 Surface gravity for stationary black holes is well defined.
 This is because all stationary black holes have a horizon that is Killing.
-Recently there has been a shift towards defining the surface gravity of dynamical black holes whose spacetime does not admit a Killing vector (field).
-Several definitions have been proposed over the years by various authors.
-As of current, there is no consensus or agreement of which definition, if any, is correct.
+Recently there has been a shift towards defining the surface gravity of dynamical black holes whose spacetime does not admit a timelike Killing vector (field).
+Several definitions have been proposed over the years by various authors, such as peeling surface gravity and Kodama surface gravity.
+As of current, there is no consensus or agreement on which definition, if any, is correct.
+Semiclassical results indicate that the peeling surface gravity is ill-defined for transient objects formed in finite time of a distant observer.